 You will then have to disconnect all the wires that are hooked on the two motor poles through a small angled clip.
 In the next picture, you can see that part.
 Keep those clips because they will be needed.
 Cut the bare metal wire and put it aside, it will be used shortly.

 It is on those two parts that you will solder the grey and orange wires from the harness, one on each side of the motor.
 Then, solder the black wire of the harness to the black wires that come from both trucks.
 The red wire can be attached to the bare metal wire and then slide in the place it was before on the side of the motor, hold by the plastic clip that keeps the motor in its place, or soldered to a brass washer that is secured by a screw on the frame of the locomotive.

-The blue and the white wires are connected to the front headlight Led as per instructions that come with the T1.
-The Led was then glued in the clear lens located inside the nose of the locomotive.
+The blue and the white wires are connected to the front headlight LED as per instructions that come with the T1.
+The LED was then glued to the clear lens located inside the nose of the locomotive.
 The yellow was not used for the backup light.
 Cut back the violet and the green and put liquid tape or electrical tape at their ends.
-Make sure you use shrink tubing over each connections between wires.
-The decoder can then simply installed just in front of the big weight that sits on top of the motor or on top of the front truck and held in place with double sided tape.
+Make sure you use shrink tubing over each connection between wires.
+The decoder can then simply installed just in front of the big weight that sits on top of the motor or on top of the front truck and held in place with double-sided tape.
 You are now ready to reinstall the body doing the opposite of what you have done earlier.

 Please do not use any flux either liquid or paste on the mother board.
 It will damage it.
 Use only Rosin core solder approved for electronics use.

 We recommend to use only Kester "44" rosin core, SN63PB37, .015" diameter, part number 24-6337-0007.